-Don't forget a power converter.
-Most phone and computer chargers have built in converters, but you should alway check for voltage 100- 240V.
-If it has a different voltage, you'll need to get a converter.
-These are mostly used for trimmers, hairdryers some older camera battery chargers.
+Don’t forget a power converter.
+Most phone and computer chargers have built in converters, but you should alway check for voltage 100-240V.
+If it has a different voltage, you’ll need to get a converter.
+These are mostly used for trimmers, hairdryers and some older camera battery chargers.

 Clunky pad locks are a thing of the past.
 Buy a set of these wire luggage locks and keep your stuff sealed in your bag, on a bus, or locked to a dorm room bed.
 The thin wire fits where chunkier versions don’t, so you always know your valuables are safe.

-Add a few of these to every packing cube to keep your clothes smelling like fresh lavender or morning dew.
-You'll thanks us when you've haven't done laundry in a few weeks, but your clothes are still smelling as fresh as a spring breeze.
+Add a few of these dryer sheets to every packing cube to keep your clothes smelling like fresh lavender or morning dew.
+You’ll thanks us when you’ve haven’t done laundry in a few weeks, but your clothes will be still smelling as fresh as a spring breeze.

 Waterproof playing cards

-What is it, you ask?
-Dust shield, eye cover, scarf, sun protector, hair tie, sweatband, bicep highlighter...
-There are loads of uses for this clever loop of fabric.
+What is a buff, you ask?
+Dust shield, eye cover, scarf, sun protector, hair tie, sweatband, bicep highlighter… There are loads of uses for this clever loop of fabric.
 The tribe has spoken.

-You'll need passport size pictures of yourself for more things than you think.
+You’ll need passport size pictures of yourself for more things than you think.
 From country visas to SIM card applications to even tour ID cards, there are so many reasons to carry plenty of these around.
 Store bought photos can be expensive, so we print and cut them ourselves on photo paper.
-During our long term travels, we started with about 20 pictures each (but are down to far fewer now!).
+During our long term travels, we started with about 20 pictures each.